ngallo/permguard-assets/README.md

-# PermGuard Trade Mark and Logo Assets
+# Permguard Trade Mark and Logo Assets

-This repository contains the official trade mark and logo assets for the PermGuard project.
+This repository contains the official trade mark and logo assets for the Permguard project.